erikcameron/decorum/README.md

-Access to the shared state is proxied first through the root object, and then through an instance of Decorum::DecoratedState, before ultimately pointing to an instance of Decorum::SuperHash.
-(SuperHash is used for a few things---see the source.
-It's normally OpenStruct, to limit Decorum's dependencies to the standard library, but you can override it; I use Hashr personally.)
+Access to the shared state is proxied first through the root object, and then through an instance of Decorum::DecoratedState, before ultimately pointing to an instance of Decorum::SharedState.
+This class can be set via the environment (see lib/decorum.rb).

 In the examples above and below, shared state is mainly used to accumulate results, like in `#milk_level`.
 It can also be used for